nefarious-kitsune/kikipeg/README.md

-WikiPEG
+KikiPeg
 ======

-WikiPEG is a recursive descent parser generator for Node.js, intended mostly to support Parsoid's complex needs.
-It is a fork of PEG.js with a new backend.
+KikiPEG is a recursive descent parser generator for Node.js.

+KikiPeg is a derivative of WikiPeg by Wikimedia, which is a derivative of PEG.js by David Majda.

 Features
 --------